 Metastatic.
 The cancer has spread to lymph nodes in the head and neck area or to other parts of the body, such as the lungs.
 Lymph nodes are small, bean-shaped organs that help fight infection.
 Parathyroid cancer rarely spreads to lymph nodes.

 Recurrent.
 Recurrent cancer is cancer that has come back after treatment.
 It may come back in the original location or in another part of the body.
-If there is a recurrence, the cancer may need to be staged again (called re-staging).
+If there is a recurrence, the cancer may need to be staged again in a process called re-staging.

 Source: National Cancer Institute.

 Information about the cancer’s stage will help the doctor recommend a treatment plan.
 The next section helps explain the treatment options for this type of tumor.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.